 Pickled mustard greens are mustard greens that have been brined in a salt solution and then fermented for a few days to develop its salty sour flavour.
-It is used in Asian cooking and is most commonly used in South Asian dishes.
+It is used in Asian cooking and is most commonly used in South East Asian dishes.

 HOW IS IT USED?

 Pickled mustard greens are pretty versatile and can be used in many different ways.
 It can be steamed or boiled with fish and meats, added to soups or chopped into small pieces and eaten as is as a snack with a side of peanuts or used as an accompaniment with along side other dishes – almost like a palate cleanser.

 A good substitution for pickled mustard greens would be sauerkraut.

 This is most commonly found in Asian grocery stores and packaged in a vacuum packed plastic packaging.
 I personally have not seen any in glass containers, but if I ever do I’ll update you with the details.

 There are a gazillion different pickles and preserved vegetables in the Asian supermarkets so it may be intimidating to find it.
 To find the right one, make sure you see the word “Mustard Green” in the ingredients of the label.
 You might come across some that say “Mustard Stems” that have chili in the list of ingredient, that is a totally different type of preserved vegetable and not the same thing as Pickled Mustard Green.